kakemos/pg5100_2022_exam/README.md

 ## How to use
-**1. Open Docker before starting in the terminal**
+**1. Open Docker before starting in the Command Line**
-  Start by directing to the project files in terminal.
+  Start by directing to the project files in command line.
 Then continue:
   - ``` cd src/main/resources/docker ```
   - ``` docker compose up -d ```

 <br>

-**2. Continue in (for example) Postman**
+**2. Send HTTP-requests to the server in (for example) Postman**
   Log in with a POST-request to http://localhost:8080/login.
-  *These two users are available to use, or you can register and use your own user.
+  *The two users below are available to use, or you can register a new user at http://localhost:8080/register.
   All new users automatically get user-authority.* email | password | authority
   -----|--------|-----------